hohkfuyuhi/hohkfuyuhi.github.io/README.md

       - portfolio website is how hosted on GitHub Pages
       - newly hosted portfolio link is as follows https://hohkfuyuhi.github.io/
 - *bugfixes:*
-  1. fixed a bug that caused the landing page to not be aligned properly on mobile devices
+  1. fixed a bug that caused content to not be aligned properly on mobile devices
 - *quality of life:*
   1. optimised the loading of fonts - updated every font except the neon font to use Google's online font library
   2. adjusted the hit area of navbar links - the hover animation should not play when hovering over blank space any more